PrincetonUniversity/hpc_beginning_workshop/03_parallel_programming_primer/README.md

 Here, a task  is the calcuation of the y-value for one x-value.

 Normally, you would run your program serially, meaning you'd use only 1 core to run your program for all the x-values in your data.
 That one core can only run one task at a time.
-If, for the sake of simplicity, we say each task takes 1 second to complete, then the program should take 1,000,000 tasks x 1 second/task = 1,000,000 seconds to complete.
+If, for the sake of simplicity, we say each task takes 1 second to complete, then the program should take

+1,000,000 tasks x 1 second/task = 1,000,000 seconds

+to complete.

 If you run the program in parallel, however, you can now use multiple cores on one computer simultaneously.
 If, for example, you could have access to 50 cores, then each core can work on a different value of x at the same time.
-This will cut down the time it takes to complete all tasks to 1,000,000 tasks x 1 second/task % 50 cores = 20,000 seconds.
+This will cut down the time it takes to complete all tasks to

+1,000,000 tasks x 1 second/task % 50 cores = 20,000 seconds

 </details>

 </br>

 On Princeton's Research Computing clusters, you can run embarassingly parallel programs as [job arrays](https://researchcomputing.princeton.edu/support/knowledge-base/slurm#arrays).

 ### 2. Shared-Memory Parallelism (Multithreading)

-Shared-memory parallelism is when tasks can be run as **threads** on separate CPU-cores of the same computer.
+Shared-memory parallelism is when tasks are run as **threads** on separate CPU-cores of the same computer.
 In other words, a single program can access many cores on one machine.

-As the name implies, because the CPU-cores are on the same computer they all have access to the same memory card, and therefore share memory.
+As the name "shared-memory parallelism" implies, the CPU-cores share memory because they are on the same computer and all have access to the same memory card.
 Due to the shared memory, a light level of communication is required between the cores working on each task.

 Since multiple threads are used to complete a job, shared-memory parallelism is often also refered to as **multithreading**.

 A common programming model for shared-memory parallelism is called fork/join.
-The program starts out with a 'unified' parent thread, and forks into multiple child threads, which then join together again at the end of the program in order to share results with each other.
+The program starts out with a 'unified' parent thread, and *forks* into multiple child threads which then *join* together again at the end of the program in order to share results with each other.

 #### Methods Associated with Shared-Memory Parallelism

 The most common method to implement shared-memory parallelism is **OpenMP**, but there's also POSIX Threads (pthread), SIMD or vector intrinsics (Intel MKL), C++ Parallel STL (Intel TBB), and shmem.
+These are each specific libaries, and you can choose one that suits your work.

 #### Example SLURM Script